WICG/resize-observer/explainer.md

 ### Comic relief

 There exists a [very creative solution](http://www.backalleycoder.com/2013/03/18/cross-browser-event-based-element-resize-detection/) to resize detection today.
 It is cross-browser, and based upon existing standards.
-To track elements size, create a child iframe that is absolutelly pinned to element's size. iframe is a window, to It exploits window.resize event.
-Create a iframe inside every resizeable element, and listen to iframe's resize event.
-The cost is 0.5Mb per event listener.
+To track elements size, create a child iframe that is absolutelly pinned to element's size. iframe is a window, so it gets window.resize event.
+The penalty is the iframe creation cost, 0.5Mb per event listener.